A-LPG/LPG2/README.md

 ## LPG2's history
 This is a fork of [LPG](https://sourceforge.net/projects/lpg/) which create  by:Philiphe Charles, [Robert M. Fuhrer ](https://www.linkedin.com/in/robertmfuhrer/), Gerry Fisher.
 But It didn't update since  2013-04-25.
 I'm the user of this tool at first.
 I want to update this tool , so i fork it and update it here.the original fork only support  java runtime .
-I brought the lsp server , vscode extend , c++ runtime ,c# runtime and typescript runtime.I need friends to maintain this tool all the time.
+I brought the lsp server , vscode extend ,other language runtime for LPG2 .I need friends to maintain this tool all the time.

 ### Example Uses